dylan-thinnes/haskell-tetris/README.md

 # haskell-tetris
 An attempt at making Tetris in Haskell.

-Mostly for the purposes of encouraging me to learn mtl and lens libraries.
+Reasons for this project:
+- I haven't found any in-terminal implementation of Tetris that has proper wallkicks, sonic drops, and speed settings.
+- Gives me a concrete playground to use more libraries, e.g. mtl, lens